vamsiReddy03/nesprnt-case-study/README.md

-# nesprnt-case-study

-# 🖨️ Nesprnt — From WhatsApp Chaos to a 90+ Feature Production System
+🖨️ Nesprnt — Workflow Automation System Case Study

-## 🚀 Overview

-This project was built in my **4th semester**, solving a real problem I personally experienced over multiple semesters.

 > In an era dominated by AI agents and LLMs ,I chose to solve a small real-world problem that grew bigger than I expected." — one I lived through for multiple       semesters and I decided to solve it myself.
 The solution I built ended up having a bigger impact than I initially imagined." this project focuses on solving a real-world **last-mile problem**

+> 🚀 Overview

+Nesprnt is a production-grade workflow automation system built to replace a chaotic, manual print coordination process used by multiple students during exam cycles.

+What started as a small coordination task quickly evolved into a high-volume operational problem.
+Instead of optimizing the manual process, I eliminated it through system design and automation.

 ---